franklesniak/retropie-setup/README.md

 1. If you overclocked the Raspberry Pi, monitor the process to ensure the Raspberry Pi doesn't hang or otherwise appear unstable.
 If instability is observed, return to the `Overclock the Raspberry Pi` section to address it.
-    - Once you have adjusted the clock speeds, run the following command to repair whatever installation was last running:
+    - Once you have adjusted the clock speeds and believe you have addressed the stability issue, run the following command to repair whatever installation was last running:

       `sudo dpkg --configure -a`

+    - Once the repair is complete, re-run the commands to update the operating system's packages.

 1. Reboot the RetroPie by typing the following at the terminal prompt: